Conditions › Jaw & Face › TMJ Dysfunction

 How We Treat TMJ Dysfunction

 At The Back Clinic, TMJ treatment addresses both the joint itself and the surrounding structures that influence jaw mechanics.
-Your treatment plan may include:
+Your treatment plan is tailored to your specific findings and may include:

-- Cervical spine treatment — Addressing neck dysfunction that commonly contributes to TMJ symptoms
+- Cervical spine treatment — Addressing neck dysfunction that commonly contributes to TMJ symptoms, as the jaw and neck are closely linked

-- Postural correction — Forward head posture changes jaw mechanics and increases TMJ stress
+- Postural correction — Forward head posture changes jaw mechanics and increases TMJ stress; correcting posture often reduces jaw symptoms

-- Home program — Self-massage, stretching, and jaw exercises for daily management
+We also provide a detailed home program including self-massage, stretching, and jaw exercises for daily management between sessions.

 What to Expect